COURSE REVIEW

-n fact, Whitehawk has so much nature that it's liable to mess with a city liver's golf metabolism at first.
-Starting out getting buzzed - and bitten - by enough Buffalo gnats (think flies, only uglier and with a mean streak) that you're convinced they're trying to reenact Pearl Harbor made this golfer less than pumped for what was to come.
+In fact, Whitehawk has so much nature it's liable to mess with a city slicker's golf metabolism at first.
+Getting buzzed - and bitten - by enough buffalo gnats (think flies, only uglier and meaner) to stage a Pearl Harbor reenactment had this golfer less than pumped starting off the round.

 "Some people really have a severe reaction to them," Plumas County Visitors Bureau Director Suzi Brakken cheerfully acknowledged of the gnat bites.
 "But not too many."